 Doors out (Out of doors)

 Material subtraction makes the house lighter, and stone is substituted by breezes from water and from inhabitants passing by.
-These widened new openings need a new structure.
+These widened new openings need a structure.
 On the basement, where gravity holds the house to the rock, and where its forces are bigger, it is made of concrete blocks.
-On the ground floor, it is gero bricks, which will let less weight through.
-And on the top floor, to make it as light and easy to lift as possible, while channeling the breeze coming up from the dam, the new structure is GL24h and KV-H pine frames hold the sky and channels the rain.
+On the ground floor, it is gero ceramic bricks, which will let less weight through.
+And on the top floor, to make it as light and easy to lift as possible, while channeling the breeze coming up from the dam, GL24h and KV-H pine frames hold the sky and channels the rain.

 Concrete block basement.